 - 5.1.
 The application has been publicised by sending out letters to local residents. - 5.2.
-As a result of public notification responses from five separate addresses have been received raising objections to the proposals on the following grounds: - 1) Scale not in keeping with neighbouring properties in the area - 2) Uncharacteristic design, prominent and detrimental to the street scene - 3) Overbearing due to height, proximity and relative ground levels - 4) Loss of light and solar heat - 5) Loss of privacy from overlooking - 6) Loss of views of green space and trees
+As a result of public consultation responses from five separate addresses have been received raising objections to the proposals on the following grounds: - 1) Uncharacteristic design, not in keeping with character or appearance of neighbouring properties in the area - 2) Garaging excessive for four bedroomed house

+- 3) Overbearing due to height, proximity and relative ground levelsLoss of light and solar heat - 4) Loss of privacy from overlooking - 5) Additional noise, air pollution and roadside parking - 6) Future potential commercial use